Homeless-Xu/HomeLess-HomeLAB/README.md

 ##### 🟢 OS Prepair
 ```
+best linux os for learning is ubuntu.20.4 ➜ almost all document is based on this.
+best linux os for learning is ubuntu.20.4 ➜ almost all document is based on this.
-best linux os is ubuntu.20.4 ➜ almost all m
+best linux os for learning is ubuntu.20.4 ➜ almost all document is based on this.
+    no recommand ubuntu 22
 ```